SimonCarlson/thesis/notes/logbook.md

+8/2-19:
+Getting up within ten minutes of waking up seems to feel better Meeting with Ludwig, Martin, Marco, and Shahid.
+Felt good.
+Overlap between my thesis and their research.
+They are interested in seeing what I propose.
+Will improve my thesis and send them my current work
+Marco clarified differences between identity and authority: certificates proves the identity of machines and verifies who they are.
+Authority is about what they are allowed to do and will need some kind of access token (access control).
+Expanded the server part, mentioning access control.
+Should write a separate section about it and embed in the architecture.
+Possibly put ACE in the background?
+Meeting with Nexus and RISE members about PKI and security in IoT.
+Raised the question and need for access control, code signing, defining actors, interoperability between vendors.

 7/2-19:
 Improved the architecture image a little bit
 I get all good ideas in the afternoon or at night, when I'm home or out walking.
 I don't at all feel as creative in the office